What is an elevator pitch?

 Do your research

 Have financial, commercial, and technical background information ready.
 This way, you are prepared to answer any questions from your audience after your elevator pitch.
-You get this information by doing market research, making a sector analysis, or a location scan (in Dutch).
+You get this information by doing market research, making a sector analysis, doing a location scan (in Dutch) and using the Company Counter.